coreui/coreui/docs/content/getting-started/rtl.md

 We recommend getting familiar with CoreUI for Bootstrap first by reading through our [Getting Started Introduction page]({{< docsref "/getting-started/introduction" >}}).
 Once you've run through it, continue reading here for how to enable RTL.

-You may also want to read up on [the RTLCSS project](https://rtlcss.com/), as it powers our approach to RTL.

 ## Required HTML

 There are two strict requirements for enabling RTL in Bootstrap-powered pages.